-iOS App Store.
-It is priced at $0.99.
-It has 4.5-stars for the current version and 4-stars overall.
+There is also a version of Pick a Piggy in the iOS App Store.
+It is priced at $0.99 and has a 4.5-star rating for the current version and 4 stars overall.

 Amazon.com opened up the Appstore despite a lawsuit by Apple, which has previously trademarked the term "App Store."
 Microsoft has filed an appeal against that trademark, saying the term is too generic.
 Amazon.com has responded to the lawsuit in the same manner.